Best Android smartwatch 2025

 The Android Central team has worn, field-tested, and reviewed every pick on this list, and most others on the market, to narrow down our list to those we'd happily buy and wear ourselves.

-As wearables editor, I have worn six of our top nine picks, and my colleagues have extensively tested the other three.
+As the Wearables editor, I have worn seven of our top nine picks, and my colleagues have reviewed the other two.
 I chose the Samsung Galaxy Watch 7 and Google Pixel Watch 3 for their balanced approach and wide appeal to Android users, but I've included every other pick you may prefer for perks like long battery life, life-saving tech, or fitness coaching.

 Written by